pratham-aggr/dsc80_final_project/README.md

 Missing values in the dataset were imputated using the preprocessing pipeline shown above.
 Numerical features like (`anomaly.level (numeric)`,`demand.loss.mw (megawatt)`,`customers.affected`) were passed through `sklearn.SimpleImputer` that replaced `NaNs` with median for each columns.
 We particularly replaced with median, because while doing Exploratory Data Analysis majority columns showed skewed towards right behavior, therefore median imputation became a better choice than mean imputation as median are less sensitive to outliers than mean.Later, the numerical varaibles are passed through `StandardScaler`data into z-score.
 This is an important step as this will ensure that higher values of one feature would not dominate the ones with numerical lower value, ensuring a consistent analysis.
 Similarly categorical features were passed through `sklearn.SimpleImputer` that replaced `NaNs` with the most frequent category.
 Later OneHotEncoding was performed on categorical variables, essentially converting these categories into numbers.
 Note: Alternative imputation methods, including probabilistic and random sampling approaches, were explored.
 However, these techniques tended to inject noise and reduce predictive stability, so they were not used in the final preprocessing pipeline.

-first five rows of our cleaned dataset showing the important columns as follows:
+first five rows and columns of our cleaned dataset as follows:

 |    | u.s._state   | nerc.region   | climate.region     |   anomaly.level (numeric) | climate.category   | cause.category     |
 |---:|:-------------|:--------------|:-------------------|--------------------------:|:-------------------|:-------------------|